50 Jobs, Gigs and Side Hustles You Can Do From Home

 Still, it's a helpful site to round out your earnings or to make initial attempts at a newly developed skill before you start advertising your services on your own.

 Do you like to cross-stitch?
 Do you make your own pillows?
-Or work with clay, or knit?
+Work with clay, or knit?
 All those crafts can be sold for a profit, and in some cases a pretty high one.
 Different crafts offer different available profit margins, depending on the skill level involved, the amount of competition and audience factors.

 However, almost any craft can be sold reliably if you know how to market yourself.
 You can use a site like Etsy to get started, or try to build a site and online presence on your own.